 Test 1: Browning

+Winner: Le Creuset.
 Most reviews online claim the Staub browns more effectively, but this was not my experience.
-I heated both ovens up for 10 minutes on high heat and developed crusts indiscernible from one another, whether I was browning protein or veggies.
-In comparison to Staub’s matte black interior enamel, Le Creuset features a creamy white interior that makes it much simpler to gauge browning progress.
+I heated both ovens up for 10 minutes on high heat and developed crusts indistinguishable from one another, whether I was browning protein or veggies.
+In comparison to Staub’s matte black interior enamel, Le Creuset features a creamy white interior that makes it much simpler to track the browning progress.
 This might seem like a small advantage, but, with the Staub, it can be mildly frustrating to pull out a phone flashlight to check progress.

 Test 2: Moisture Retention